NXP Semiconductors (NASDAQ:NXPI) Price Target Raised to $235.00

-NXP Semiconductors (NASDAQ:NXPI) had its target price upped by equities researchers at Jefferies Financial Group from $208.00 to $235.00 in a report issued on Wednesday, Benzinga reports.
-The brokerage presently has a “buy” rating on the semiconductor provider’s stock.
-Jefferies Financial Group’s target price would indicate a potential upside of 16.87% from the company’s current price.
+NXP Semiconductors (NASDAQ:NXPI) had its price objective lifted by stock analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $225.00 to $235.00 in a report issued on Wednesday, Stock Target Advisor reports.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s target price would indicate a potential upside of 18.19% from the company’s current price.

-NXPI has been the subject of a number of other research reports.
-Loop Capital boosted their target price on shares of NXP Semiconductors from $160.00 to $212.00 and gave the company a “buy” rating in a research report on Wednesday, February 3rd.
-BMO Capital Markets lifted their price target on shares of NXP Semiconductors from $142.00 to $168.00 and gave the company a “market perform” rating in a research report on Monday, February 1st.
-Mizuho lifted their price objective on NXP Semiconductors from $192.00 to $225.00 and gave the company a “buy” rating in a report on Wednesday.
-Truist raised their price target on NXP Semiconductors from $165.00 to $209.00 in a research report on Friday, January 15th.
-Finally, Cowen raised their target price on shares of NXP Semiconductors from $225.00 to $235.00 and gave the company an “outperform” rating in a report on Wednesday.
-One investment analyst has rated the stock with a sell rating, seven have issued a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the company.
-The company presently has a consensus rating of “Buy” and an average price target of $201.58.
+Several other equities analysts also recently commented on the company.
+Zacks Investment Research downgraded NXP Semiconductors from a “buy” rating to a “hold” rating and set a $225.00 price objective on the stock. in a research report on Tuesday, April 6th.
+Deutsche Bank Aktiengesellschaft upped their target price on NXP Semiconductors from $210.00 to $225.00 and gave the stock a “buy” rating in a report on Wednesday.
+Citigroup upped their price objective on shares of NXP Semiconductors from $225.00 to $235.00 in a research note on Wednesday.
+Loop Capital raised their target price on shares of NXP Semiconductors from $160.00 to $212.00 and gave the company a “buy” rating in a research report on Wednesday, February 3rd.
+Finally, Oppenheimer increased their price objective on shares of NXP Semiconductors from $210.00 to $235.00 and gave the company an “outperform” rating in a research note on Wednesday.
+One investment analyst has rated the stock with a sell rating, seven have issued a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company.
+NXP Semiconductors presently has an average rating of “Buy” and an average target price of $203.32.

-In other NXP Semiconductors news, EVP Christopher L. Jensen sold 1,900 shares of the company’s stock in a transaction on Friday, February 5th.
-The shares were sold at an average price of $183.03, for a total transaction of $347,757.00.
-Following the transaction, the executive vice president now owns 1,211 shares in the company, valued at $221,649.33.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CEO Kurt Sievers sold 35,886 shares of the firm’s stock in a transaction on Thursday, February 11th.
-The shares were sold at an average price of $192.56, for a total transaction of $6,910,208.16.
-Following the completion of the transaction, the chief executive officer now directly owns 59,422 shares in the company, valued at $11,442,300.32.
+In other news, Director Josef Kaeser sold 15,000 shares of the business’s stock in a transaction that occurred on Monday, March 15th.
+The stock was sold at an average price of $198.63, for a total value of $2,979,450.00.
+Following the completion of the sale, the director now directly owns 28,950 shares in the company, valued at $5,750,338.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Reed David sold 28,033 shares of the business’s stock in a transaction on Tuesday, March 16th.
+The stock was sold at an average price of $204.72, for a total transaction of $5,738,915.76.
+Following the completion of the sale, the executive vice president now directly owns 2,545 shares of the company’s stock, valued at approximately $521,012.40.
 The disclosure for this sale can be found here.
-Insiders have sold 87,241 shares of company stock worth $17,264,884 in the last quarter.
-Company insiders own 0.56% of the company’s stock.
+Insiders have sold a total of 87,241 shares of company stock worth $17,264,884 over the last 90 days.
+Insiders own 0.56% of the company’s stock.

-Several large investors have recently made changes to their positions in the stock.
-Telos Capital Management Inc. boosted its holdings in NXP Semiconductors by 5.8% during the 1st quarter.
-Telos Capital Management Inc. now owns 14,055 shares of the semiconductor provider’s stock worth $2,830,000 after acquiring an additional 775 shares during the last quarter.
-J.W.
-Cole Advisors Inc. purchased a new stake in NXP Semiconductors in the 1st quarter valued at about $273,000.
-Csenge Advisory Group purchased a new stake in NXP Semiconductors in the 1st quarter valued at about $233,000.
-Venture Visionary Partners LLC purchased a new stake in NXP Semiconductors in the 1st quarter valued at about $201,000.
-Finally, Janney Montgomery Scott LLC increased its stake in shares of NXP Semiconductors by 34.1% during the 1st quarter.
-Janney Montgomery Scott LLC now owns 31,067 shares of the semiconductor provider’s stock worth $6,255,000 after purchasing an additional 7,900 shares during the last quarter.
-88.95% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Heritage Wealth Advisors purchased a new stake in shares of NXP Semiconductors during the first quarter worth approximately $25,000.
+Safeguard Investment Advisory Group LLC purchased a new position in shares of NXP Semiconductors during the 4th quarter worth $28,000.
+Albion Financial Group UT acquired a new position in shares of NXP Semiconductors during the 4th quarter valued at about $30,000.
+Catalyst Capital Advisors LLC purchased a new stake in shares of NXP Semiconductors in the fourth quarter valued at about $31,000.
+Finally, Perigon Wealth Management LLC acquired a new stake in NXP Semiconductors during the fourth quarter worth about $33,000.
+Hedge funds and other institutional investors own 88.95% of the company’s stock.

 NXP Semiconductors N.V. offers various semiconductor products.
 The company's product portfolio includes microcontrollers; application processors including i.MX application processors and i.MX 8 family of applications processors; communication processors; wireless connectivity solutions, such as near field communications, ultra-wideband, Bluetooth low-energy, Zigbee, and Wi-Fi and Wi-Fi/Bluetooth integrated SoCs; analog and interface devices; radio frequency power amplifiers; and security controllers, as well as semiconductor-based environmental and inertial sensors, including pressure, inertial, magnetic, and gyroscopic sensors.